 · Pre-make one soup (I try to stay away from cream based soups or use a coconut milk substitute).

 · Desserts (and, yes, I eat desserts too).
 Here are my favorite recipes: Coconut Milk Sorbets and/or Paelo Pumpkin Bars (I substituted Tigernut flour with Cassava flour which I found at our local Walmart).

 The majority of the women I train with are in their 20s and 30s, so although this post is for anyone of any age, my hope is to help those younger generations figure it all out more quickly and easily than I did!
-If you have any favorite food prep pointers, feel free to share below!
+If you have any favorite food prep pointers, I would love to hear from you!
 XOXO, Mindy